 UK Government

-Nuleaf’s Executive Director sits on the UK Government’s Radioactive Substances Policy Group (RSPG), which is the main strategic decision-making body on legacy wastes and decommissioning.
-The RSPG is currently preparing a new Nuclear Decommissioning and Radioactive Substances White Paper.
-This represents the first major update on policy since 1995 and will enable new approaches to legacy waste management.
-In particular, it will support Proportionate Regulatory Control (PRC), which will enable the Nuclear Decommissioning Authority to consider the disposal of low-level radioactive waste on-site, something that is not currently possible.
+The lead UK Government department for nuclear issues is the Department of Energy Security and Net Zero (DESNZ).
+In May 2024 a new Policy Framework on Nuclear Decommissioning and Radioactive Substances was launched.
+This represents the first major update on policy since 1995 and enables new approaches to legacy waste management.
+In particular, it will support Proportionate Regulatory Control (PRC), which will enable the Nuclear Decommissioning Authority to consider the disposal of low-level radioactive waste in -situ and on-site.
 It will also facilitate the evaluation of the potential for the Near Surface Disposal of a proportion of the Higher Activity Waste (HAW) inventory.

 Welsh Government